meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 I thought, and perhaps if I could get on board I might return the vessel to her captain.

-The current was bearing coracle and schooner southward at an equal rate.
+The current was bearing [:coracle](https://en.wikipedia.org/wiki/coracle) and schooner southward at an equal rate.
 As for the latter’s sailing, it was so wild and intermittent, and she hung each time so long in irons, that she certainly gained nothing, if she did not even lose.
 If only I dared to sit up and paddle, I made sure that I could overhaul her.
-The scheme had an air of adventure that inspired me, and the thought of the water breaker beside the fore companion doubled my growing courage.
+The scheme had an air of adventure that inspired me, and the thought of the water breaker beside the [:fore companion](#forecomp) doubled my growing courage.

 Up I got, was welcomed almost instantly by another cloud of spray, but this time stuck to my purpose and set myself, with all my strength and caution, to paddle after the unsteered HISPANIOLA.
-Once I shipped a sea so heavy that I had to stop and bail, with my heart fluttering like a bird, but gradually I got into the way of the thing and guided my coracle among the waves, with only now and then a blow upon her bows and a dash of foam in my face.
+Once I shipped a sea so heavy that I had to stop and bail, with my heart fluttering like a bird, but gradually I got into the way of the thing and guided my [:coracle](https://en.wikipedia.org/wiki/coracle) among the waves, with only now and then a blow upon her bows and a dash of foam in my face.

-I was now gaining rapidly on the schooner; I could see the brass glisten on the tiller as it banged about, and still no soul appeared upon her decks.
+I was now gaining rapidly on the schooner; I could see the brass glisten on the [:tiller](https://en.wikipedia.org/wiki/Tiller) as it banged about, and still no soul appeared upon her decks.
 I could not choose but suppose she was deserted.
-If not, the men were lying drunk below, where I might batten them down, perhaps, and do what I chose with the ship.
+If not, the men were lying drunk below, where I might [:batten them down](#battendown), perhaps, and do what I chose with the ship.

 For some time she had been doing the worse thing possible for